 In order to force restart your iPhone 7 and 7 Plus: Press and hold both the side power button simultaneously with the volume down button until the phone starts and you see the Apple boot logo.

 Force Restart iPhone 6S Or Earlier

 In order to force restart your iPhone 6 or 6S, press and hold down the Home button and side power button simultaneously until the Apple boot logo appears.
-If you’re on an iPhone 5S, 5, 4, 4s or SE, then you’ll need to press the Home Button and Top power button simultaneously until the Apple logo appears.
+If you’re on an iPhone 5S, 5, 4, 4s, or SE, you’ll need to press the Home Button and Top power buttons simultaneously until the Apple logo appears.

 We hope that you were able to turn your iPhone back on by following the methods above.
 If the simple solutions listed above don’t work, it’s quite possible your device has a more serious underlying hardware issue.
 In that case, we highly recommend you take your device to an Apple Store or a certified Apple product technician.
 Moreover, we suggest that you don’t tamper with the device yourself as it may cause permanent damage.
 If you have any questions to ask about your iPhone device, please leave it in the comments below.